 Where We Stayed

-We lucked out with our location at the 4-star Am Konzerthaus Vienna MGallery by Sofitel.
+I’ve been to Vienna twice now and lucked out the first time with our location at the 4-star Am Konzerthaus Vienna MGallery by Sofitel.
 Within walking distance to Vienna’s Ringstrasse, the State Opera House and the Belvedere, this modern hotel is quiet and offers a kick-ass breakfast.
 Check out the rates for your trip at Booking or TripAdvisor.

 Airbnb is available in Vienna for those on a budget.
 The average price for an entire apartment is 202 euro however here are some as low as 45 euro.
 Private rooms are cheaper at averaging at 49 euro but going as low as 24 euro.